New Apps to Spark Family Conversation

 Throughout its 100-year history, HGSE has pioneered innovative approaches to language and literacy — generating breakthroughs in understanding the cognitive and developmental processes that govern how we learn to speak and read, as well as about the best ways to nurture readers from preschool to high school.
 That tradition continues with Reach Every Reader, a multi-institutional effort to harness emerging research and technology to end to a crisis in literacy that leaves more than half of all students in the United States struggling to read well by the end of third grade.

-The new apps for for mobile devices were developed by a team led by Joe Blatt, senior lecturer on education at HGSE and principal investigator; Meredith Rowe, Saul Zaentz Professor of Early Learning and Development; and Paola Uccelli, professor of education at HGSE.
+The new apps for for mobile devices were developed by a team led by Joe Blatt, senior lecturer on education at HGSE and principal investigator; Meredith Rowe, Saul Zaentz Professor of Early Learning and Development; Paola Uccelli, professor of education at HGSE; and Rosa Turco, children’s media researcher.
 The research team partnered with public media producer GBH and educational media developer FableVision Studios.
 To learn more about the research behind the apps and stay connected to updates, new releases, and literacy resources, visit Reach Every Reader.

 HGSE's learning apps: talking, sharing, and playing together